Ischia: Name

 The Greeks called their colony on the island Pithekoussai (Πιθηκοῦσσαι), from which the Latin name Pithecusa was derived.
 The name has an uncertain etymology.
-According to Ovid (Metamorphoses 14.92) and the Alexandrian historian Senagora, the name would derive from pithekos, monkey, and refer to the myth of the Cercopes, inhabitants of the Phlegraean islands transformed by Zeus into monkeys.
-More plausible is the interpretation of Pliny the Elder (Nat.
-Hist.
-111, 6.82), who instead derives the name from pythos, amphora, a theory supported by archaeological finds that testify to the Greek-Italic production of ceramics (and in particular of wine amphorae) on the island and in the Gulf of Naples.
+According to Ovid and the Alexandrian historian Xenagoras, the name could derive from pithekos, monkey, and refer to the myth of the Cercopes, inhabitants of the Phlegraean islands transformed by Zeus into monkeys.
+More plausible is the interpretation of Pliny the Elder, who instead derives the name from the word πιθός (amphora), a theory supported by archaeological finds which testify to the Greek-Italic production of ceramics (and in particular of wine amphorae) on the island and in the Gulf of Naples.

-It has also been proposed that the name describes a characteristic of the island, rich in pine forests.
-"Pitueois" (rich in pines), "pituis" (pine cone), "pissa, pitta" (resin) appear as descriptive terms from which Pithekoussai could derive, meaning "island of resin," an important substance used, among other things, to waterproof wine vessels.
+It has also been proposed that the name describes a characteristic of the island, rich in pine forests. "πιτυόεις" (rich in pines), "πίτυις" (pine cone), and "πίσσα, πίττα" (resin) appear as descriptive terms from which Pithekoussai could derive.
+The name, therefore, could mean "island of resin," which was an important substance used, among other things, to waterproof wine vessels.
 The name Aenaria, also used by the Latins, is linked to metallurgical workshops (from aenus, metal) located on the eastern coast, under the castle.

 The first evidence of the island's current toponym dates back to the year 812, in a letter from Pope Leo III in which he informs Emperor Charlemagne of devastations that occurred in the area, calling the island Iscla maior: "Ingressi sunt ipsi nefandissimi Mauri [...] in insulam, quae dicitur Iscla maiore, non longe a Neapolitana urbe."
-Some scholars connect the term to the Phoenician word, and therefore Semitic i-schra, "black island."
+Some scholars connect the term to the Phoenician word, and therefore Semitic i-schra, meaning "black island."
 The Phoenician presence on the island is archaeologically documented from a very ancient era and, as reported by Moscati (an Italian historian), in the spread in Campania and southern Etruria, since the 8th century BC, of objects of Egyptian production or inspiration, "the Phoenician merchants settled in Ischia and then frequented the Tyrrhenian coasts" certainly played a part.